biolab/orange3/doc/development/source/tutorial.rst

                self.label.setText("The number is: ??")
            else:
                self.label.setText("The number is {}".format(self.number))

+We define inputs with a class `Inputs`, just like outputs are defined by `Outputs`.
+However, each input must be handled by a class methods.
+We mark the handlers by decorating them; in above case by putting `@Inputs.number` before the method's definition.

 Notice how in the `set_number` method we check whether the number is `None`.
 `None` is sent to the widget when a connection between the widgets is removed